zbtolon/get-support/support_access.md

 |Administrator | View, search, create, and update cases|
 {: caption="Table 1.
 Roles and actions for the Support Center service" caption-side="top"}

-## Adding users to your support case management access group
+## Adding users to your case management access group
 {: #add-user-access-group}

 Now that you have the access group created, add users: